-- 14. Paragraph 290.159 of the Code states that management responsibilities involve leading and directing an entity, including making significant decisions regarding the acquisition, deployment and control of human, financial, physical and intangible resources. - 15.
+- 14. Paragraph 290.159 of the Code states that management responsibilities involve controlling, leading and directing an entity, including making decisions regarding the acquisition, deployment and control of human, financial, technological, physical and intangible resources. - 15.
 Paragraph 290.160 of the Code explains that determining whether an activity is a management responsibility depends on the circumstances and requires the exercise of judgment.
-Examples of activities that would generally be considered a management responsibility include: - setting policies and strategic direction; - directing and taking responsibility for the actions of the entity's employees; - authorizing transactions; - deciding which recommendations of the firm or other third parties to implement; - taking responsibilities for the preparation and fair presentation of the financial statements in accordance with the applicable financial reporting framework; and - taking responsibility for designing, implementing and maintaining internal control.
+Examples of activities that would be considered a management responsibility include: - Setting policies and strategic direction. - Hiring or dismissing employees. - Directing and taking responsibility for the actions of employees in relation to the employees' work for the entity. - Authorizing transactions. - Controlling or managing of bank accounts or investments. - Deciding which recommendations of the firm or other third parties to implement. - Reporting to those charged with governance on behalf of management. - Taking responsibilities for the preparation and fair presentation of the financial statements in accordance with the applicable financial reporting framework.